 What We Offer

-The Department of Geology has a strong program in all major geologic subdisciplines, including geomorphology, hydrogeology, structural geology, sedimentology, paleontology, petrology, mineralogy, ore deposits, geochemistry, Quaternary geology, coal geology, environmental geology, petroleum geology, and geophysics.
+The Geology Program has a strong program in all major geologic subdisciplines, including geomorphology, hydrogeology, structural geology, sedimentology, paleontology, petrology, mineralogy, ore deposits, geochemistry, Quaternary geology, coal geology, environmental geology, petroleum geology, and geophysics.
 We take a problem-solving approach to undergraduate education by using practical examples in the classroom - using geologic principles to study earth processes, energy and mineral resources, earth materials, and the interaction between people and the earth.
 As most classes for geology majors tend to be small (the student-faculty ratio is ten to one), you will enjoy close contact with the faculty and receive individual attention in and outside the classroom.
 Field trips to geological sites are regular features of our curriculum.

 And That's Not All